-We will pass your application to the Supervisor (The New Zealand Guardian Trust Company Limited) for their approval.
+The Supervisor (The New Zealand Guardian Trust Company Limited) will decide if you are able to make a withdrawal.
 The Supervisor can limit the withdrawal to an amount it decides is all you need to alleviate your significant financial hardship.
 That amount will not include any of the \$1,000 kick-start (if you received one) or any Government contributions you have received.